vipafattal/QuranX/tajweedparser/README.md

 # TajweedParser
-Tajweed Quran Parser for Android bassed on [quran-tajweed](http://api.alquran.cloud/v1/quran/quran-tajweed)
+Tajweed Quran Parser for Android bassed on [quran-tajweed](http://api.alquran.cloud/v1/quran/quran-tajweed).
+It helps to create colored text for Quran reciting rules.

 # Setup
 Tajweed Quran Parser for Android bassed on [quran-tajweed](http://api.alquran.cloud/v1/quran/quran-tajweed)

 #### Usage

-The library is based on https://alquran.cloud/api, on edition `quran-tajweed`.Once you have `quran-tajweed` inside the app you can call `TajweedHelper.getStyledAyah(Aya.text)` to return a [Spannable](https://developer.android.com/reference/android/text/Spannable) text.
+The library is based on https://alquran.cloud/api, on edition `quran-tajweed`.
+Once you have text of `quran-tajweed` inside the app you can call `TajweedHelper.getStyledAyah(Aya.text)` to return a [Spannable](https://developer.android.com/reference/android/text/Spannable) text.
 Use TextView widgets with Spannable text.

 ```kotlin
 val ayaTextView: TextView = findViewById(R.id.ayahText)